jeffkreeftmeijer/jeffkreeftmeijer.com/_posts/13-09-25-vims-new-hybrid-line-number-mode.md

 ---
 layout: post
 title: Vim's new hybrid line number mode
-excerpt: Instead of having to switch between relative and absolute line numbers, Vim 7.4 gives us a "hybrid" mode to use them both at the same time.
+excerpt: Instead of having to switch between relative and absolute line numbers, Vim 7.4 comes with a "hybrid" mode to use them both at the same time.
 published: true
 ---